 The local economy in Washtenaw County, greater Ann Arbor, and surrounding communities historically improved in the early aughts with an increasing employment base owing to a diverse local economy anchored by the University of Michigan, health care, and a variety of high-tech, research and development businesses.
 Washtenaw County and greater Ann Arbor have historically been insulated from cyclical economic conditions owing to their more diverse employment base.
 The appraisal property lies in the Kerrytown area, proximate to the central business district the University of Michigan Central Campus.
 This is an area that is dominated by retail and office uses, interspersed with residential uses.
-The City remains one of the most stable communities in the area owing to the presence of the University of Michigan and the University of Michigan and Ann Arbor's Downtown Central Business District-is considered ideal for a wide variety of users.
+The City remains one of the most stable communities in the area owing to the presence of the University of Michigan and the University of Michigan Medical Center.
+The appraisal property's location-proximate to both the University of Michigan and Ann Arbor's Downtown Central Business District-is considered ideal for a wide variety of users.